-Students are expected to attend all classes on time and to stay for the duration of the class on a regular basis.
-When students are expected to be absent, they must notify the administrative office or their instructor in advance.
+Students are expected to attend all classes, in person or online on time and to stay for the duration of the class on a regular basis.
+Student are expected to maintain the workload of all classes and complete assignments in a timely fashion.
+If students expect to be absent, they must notify the administrative office and their instructor in advance.
 This notice does not excuse the absence.
-Absences are recorded into the student's permanent files.
+Absences are recorded into a student's permanent files.
 Daily attendance will be taken in class and will be kept as part of the permanent record in the student's file.
-The students are encouraged to treat this term to study as an employment situation and keep their attendance and other work habits as professional as if they were at a place of employment.
+Students are encouraged to treat this term to study as an employment situation and keep their attendance and other work habits as professional as if they were at a place of employment.

 Students must maintain a minimum attendance record of 80% per month.
-If a student falls below 80%, he or she will be placed on 'attendance probation' for sixty days.
+If a student falls below 80%, he or she will be placed on 'attendance probation' for sixty (60) days.